lem-project/lem/contrib/ollama/README.md

 ## ollama-prompt

-Make a simple prompt and stream it into a temp buffer.
+Send a prompt and stream the response into a temp buffer.

 ## ollama-close